-Country Strategic Plan approved at EB June 2017
+Country Strategic Plan approved at EB June 2017.
+Revision 01 approved by the CD in November 2018.

 Lebanon has made significant progress with economic, social and human development in the past decade despite facing both internal and external shocks.
 The country has shown exceptional resilience and solidarity, welcoming 1.5 million refugees.
 However, economic, social, demographic, political and security challenges have been compounded by the Syrian crisis.